Absence from work policy and annual leave procedure

 Attendance management

 LSCFT operate an active attendance management approach to support colleagues when they are experiencing a series of episodes of absence.
-More details can be found in the LSCFT policy at the bottom of this page.
-The duty team will alert your clinical tutor if the number or length of your absences in a 12 month rolling period means the attendance management support processes need to be put into place or equally when you can be stepped down from them.
+More details can be found in the relevant LSCFT policies on the LSCFT staff intranet.
+The duty team will alert your clinical tutor if the number or length of your absences in a 12-month rolling period means the attendance management support processes need to be put into place or equally when you can be stepped down from them.

 Self certification form